Asian Hot Models Changing the Face of Fashion

 ”Everybody in the fashion/beauty industry recognises the importance of global markets, and currently China, Taiwan and South Korea are at the forefront,” the make-up artist Dick Page told American Vogue last year in a story dedicated to Asian beauties.

 You have read this article with the title Asian Hot Models Changing the Face of Fashion.
-You can bookmark this page URL https://cuntact.blogspot.com/2011/10/asian-hot-models-changing-face-of.html.
+You can bookmark this page URL http://cuntact.blogspot.com/2011/10/asian-hot-models-changing-face-of.html.
 Thanks!

 Related Posts Plugin for WordPress, Blogger...